sagemath/trac_to_gh/Issue 1205.md

 # Issue 1205: 2.8.13.alpha1: modular/modform/numerical.py with new numpy/scipy from #1198

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1205

 Original creator: mabshoff